Carreau/phd-dissertation/parts/part4.rst

     as the result of the fits shown as equatorial circles for the three direction of projection.

+Using fast Cython code also allowed to also speed up fitting to a reasonable time : one Z-stack of 3 millions pixels can be fitted in about 40 seconds.
+Thus allowing the fitting of a full 3D movie of a doublets contraction to be done in less than an hour for 30 to 40 frames.

 To insure the fits where robust to doublets center displacement during acquisition, the initial parameter of the fit where chosen manually for each